Expat Living: Tips upon ArrivaliStockphoto

 Arrival day is exciting, but it can also be intimidating.

-The arrival at the airport is especially hard for those who have never been abroad for a longer stay and don’t know how to travel with a lot of luggage.
+Most often, the international airport in your country of choice will be your first stop on the road to expat living.
+At this point, you may have already endured a long flight, cramped into a seat between two strangers for countless hours.
+The arrival at the airport can be especially hard for those who have never been abroad for a longer stay and don’t know how to travel with a lot of luggage.
 But don’t worry, with enough preparation nothing should go wrong.

 Make sure to keep essential items such as medication, clean underwear, tooth-brush and, of course, your passport and visa documents in your carry-on luggage.
 Also, keep your host country’s customs regulations in mind when you pack your suitcase.
 Some of your more personal items may be completely unproblematic in your home country, but in your host country they might raise some eyebrows at the local customs or even get you in serious trouble.